nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given NRIC is invalid.
+The given NRIC is does not exist in the database.

     * 3a1.
+Medilink Contacts shows an error message.

+      Use case resumes at step 2.

+* 4a.
+There are no edited fields, i.e. either no fields provided or new fields are the same as the previous ones

+    * 4a1.
 Medilink Contacts shows an error message.

       Use case resumes at step 2.